vidardb/docs/docs/run_kmeans_with_vidarDB.md

 ## Perform Clustering Predictions

-Use the model we trained to predict the cluster_id of each trip:
+Predict the cluster_id of each trip with the model we have just trained:

 ```sql
 SELECT trips_data.*, (madlib.closest_column(centroids, row_vec)).column_id AS cluster_id